-It is clearly seen that for $f_0 = 500$ kHz, simulated and measured characteristics had similar smooth shape, such in a series RLC circuit, with some acceptable inconsistencies in lower and upper frequencies.
-Yet, the situation changed visibly at lower f_0 .
-In the passive meta-cell, the quality factor drops due to wider bandwidth, but in the reconfigurable system it behaved the opposite - the frequency response was narrowing while f_0 was decreasing.
-Furthermore, the 'ripples' have appeared at the left arms of the simulated characteristics, probably due to a transistor operation.
+It is clearly seen that for $f_0 = 500$ kHz, simulated and measured characteristics had similar smooth shape, such as in a series RLC circuit, with some acceptable inconsistencies in lower and upper frequencies.
+Yet, the situation changed visibly at lower $f_0$ .
+In the passive meta-cell, the quality factor drops due to wider bandwidth, but in the reconfigurable system it behaved quite the opposite - the frequency response was narrowing while $f_0$ was decreasing.
+Furthermore, "ripples" have appeared at the left arms of the simulated characteristics, probably due to transistor operation.
 This was a crucial difference between metamaterial with an active control and the classic one.
-To conclude, the reconfigurable unit will not have identical properties as the passive element; hence, it cannot be modelled or adequately replaced with the equivalent, lumped RLC meta-cell.
+To conclude, the reconfigurable unit will not have properties identical to the passive element; hence, it cannot be modelled or adequately replaced with the equivalent, lumped RLC meta-cell.

 The main parameters were gathered in Table 1.
-Relative differences between maximum admittances (ΔY{max}) as well as resonant (Δf_0) , lower (Δf_i) and higher (Δf_h) frequencies were below 28% and indicated sufficient agreement of simulation and experiment.
-Nevertheless, even the small changes in f_l or f_h values, leads to much more significant divergencies in a quality factor (Δq) , reaching nearly 79%.
-These results can be explained based on two factors: a) the mentioned earlier specific behavior of the active meta-cell; b) the impact of equivalent series resistance of capacitors (R_e) .
-This parameter was additionally evaluated, showing that practical implementation of the metamaterial may face the issue of a too high capacitor resistance.
-A large polypropylene capacitive element will be required in order to minimize ESR (R_e) and thus increase Y{max} and q.
+Relative differences between maximum admittances ( $\Delta Y{\rm max}$ ) as well as resonant ( $\Delta f_0$ ), lower ( $\Delta f_l$ ) and higher ( $\Delta f_h$ ) frequencies were below 28% and indicated sufficient agreement of simulation and experiment.
+Nevertheless, even the small changes in $f_l$ or $f_h$ values lead to much more significant divergencies in the quality factor ( $\Delta q$ ), reaching nearly 79%.
+These results can be explained based on two factors: a) the above-mentioned specific behavior of the active meta-cell; b) the impact of equivalent series resistance of capacitors ( $R_e$ ).
+This parameter was additionally evaluated, showing that practical implementation of the metamaterial may face the issue of too high capacitor resistance.
+A large polypropylene capacitive element will be required in order to minimize ESR ( $R_e$ ) and thus increase $Y{\rm max}$ and q.